 - Build the project in phases over a period of multiple years.

-Our goal is to create a space that benefits residents and visitors in the long-term by creating a vibrant, local community.
+Our goal is to create a space that benefits residents and visitors in the long-term by creating a vibrant, local community to live, work, and play.
 Our corner of the intersection can help connect our neighbours to the north and west with the coming transit infrastructure.

 Our development will bring the corner of Yonge and Steeles to life by building spaces for residents and their neighbours to connect with one another.
-The street-level area could include a mix of commercial spaces, as well as other local amenities.
+The street-level area could include a mix of commercial spaces, as well as other local amenities like indoor and outdoor community spaces.
 By integrating restaurants and retail space, open spaces, walkable areas, connectivity to public transit and green space into our development, the area will benefit from the enhanced access, facilities, and property values.

-Our application considers the construction of four buildings and significant new open space in a series of three phases.
+Our application considers the construction of four buildings and significant new open space phased over time.
 By building in phases, we will ensure that the impact on the community is gradual.

-The second phase would include two additional buildings, with heights stepping down towards the neighbourhood to the North, at 44 and 38 storeys.
+Building B includes two additional towers, with heights stepping down towards the neighbourhood to the North, at 44 and 38 storeys.

 We know that the inclusion of high-quality, inviting open space is a necessity for making a place that contributes to the community around us.
-That’s why we’re planning to allocate more than 21% of the space on our property as publicly-accessible open space.
+That’s why we’re planning to allocate more than 30,000 square feet on our property as publicly-accessible open space.

 The final design will be crafted based on community input, but we have certain elements that we know we want to incorporate: